dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.

 ## Part Two - Specific Themes

+In the next part, I'm going to list some specific themes I'd like to write about.
+This